wraith-wireless/lobster/README.md

 ![](img/lobster-logo2.png?raw=true)
-# LOBster: a Low-level Voice Intercept signal editor for near real-time VHF communications tracking.
+# LOBster: a Low-level Voice Intercept (LLVI) signal editor for near real-time
+VHF communications tracking.

 ## 1 DESCRIPTION:
-LOBster was designed to alleviate errors in DFing inherent in human plotting specifically on maps of 1:50000 by attempting to siimplify the collation of multiple LOBs from one or more non-colocated collection sites.
-The next logical evolution which I have not got around to developing is to use gps devices to ascertain the current position (allowing sites to move without manually entering the new location) and to implement an adhoc wireless network facilitating the entry of LOBs from other sites without require some external communication method and manual entry.
+LOBster was designed to run on a gobook or netbook to alleviate errors in DFing Lines of Bearing (LOBs) from multiple sites inherent in human plotting (specifically on maps of 1:50000) by attempting to simplify the collation of multiple LOBs from one or more non-colocated collection sites.

+The next logical evolution which I have not got around to developing (and probably will not for the forseeable future) is to:
+ * use gps devices to ascertain the current position (allowing sites to move without manually entering the new location)
+ * implement an adhoc wireless network automating the entry of LOBs from other sites without requiring some external communication method and manual entry
+ * downloadable maps and local tileserver (the area this this program was tested in did not have freely available maps of quality)

-This program as is has been tested and applied in real-world situations with success.
+This program (as is) has been tested and applied in real-world situations with success.

 ## 2. REQUIREMENTS: